 Yes, you have to play to your strengths, But if you can’t find ways to get to the free throw line, score at the basket either in transition, through driving the ball to the basket, cutting to the basket, or via a low post game, and make a competitive percentage of 3 point shots for the level your team plays, you probably won’t win a lot of games.

-True Shooting Percentage (TS%) is a very effective measure of a player’s individual points per shooting possession.
+True Shooting Percentage (TS%) is a measure of a player’s individual points per shooting possession, which would distinguish between the two players in the above example.
 It takes into account scoring efficiency by combining three point shots, two point shots, and free throws.
 It effectively measures a player’s scoring productiveness based on opportunities to score.

 The battle we face is balancing between obtaining stats that are actually significant and at the same time are easy to calculate.
 Points per shot is easy to calculate, but does not correlate to an efficient offensive performance.
 True Shooting Percentage is difficult to calculate, but it is the best way to determine who your most efficient scorers are because it accounts for free throw efficiency as well.
 TS% is actually more of a scoring efficiency ratio rather than a percentage because it measures points produced compared to the number of possessions that player used to score those points.